 We met more pilgrims, a Frenchman named Michele, seen below talking to Rich, on the boardwalk leading to the Praia do Santo André.
 The pilgrims in front of them are the same ones we saw earlier in Póvoa de Varzim.

 While we chatted with Michele awhile, neither Rich nor I really connected with him.
 He was nice enough, yet clearly an independant walker.
 No worries.
-It was his Camino. and our respect for him was high.
+It was his Camino and our respect for him was high.

-After about 300 meters, when this boardwalk system ends, below, it turns to the right to meet the Rua da Marginal once again.
+After about 300 meters, when this boardwalk system ends, it turns to the right to meet the Rua da Marginal once again.

 Halfway towards Aguçadoura in the town of Areosa, we saw a sign pointing to a cafe, and we walked one block off the waterfront to see the Flor do Trigo pastry shop.
 After the usual delights and coffee, and sandwiches to compliment the treats, we headed back on the Camino.
 We had logged in about 10.5 kilometers for the day, not quite halfway.